Hannibal C. Carter (Warren County)

 Died: June 1, 1904 in Chicago, IL

 After serving in Mississippi politics in the 1870s, Carter moved to the midwest about 1881 for more safety and opportunity.
+His brother, Edward, was active in local politics in Tunica.

 “Hannibal C. Carter was born at New Albany, Ind., February 1835, but his early childhood was spent at Toronto, Canada.
 He received a common school education at New Albany, and then when old enough learned the barber trade and was also a tobacconist.”